nickeubank/ds4humans/_build/html/_sources/20_problems_to_questions/10_solving_the_right_problem.md

 ## If You Don't Articulate The Problem

-There are many examples in the world of data science projects going awry because the team behind them failed to properly articulate the problem they wished to solve.
+There are many examples in the world of data science of projects going awry because the team behind them failed to properly articulate the problem they wished to solve.
 Rather than start with one of those true stories, however, I'd like to begin with one of my favorite fictional (and humorous) examples of the phenomenon.

 In Douglas Adams' comedic sci-fi classic *Hitchhiker's Guide to the Galaxy*, a race of hyperintelligent pandimensional beings set out to build a massive supercomputer the size of a city to solve the mysteries of the cosmos once and for all.
 When they turned on the computer, named Deep Thought, they announced that: